MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-faq.md

 >[!NOTE]
 >Your corporate account must be connected to the device for it to appear in the account list.

+### Can a single MSA or AAD account be used to register more than one PC in the program?
+Yes.
+If each PC has a valid Windows 10 or Windows 10 Mobile license you can use your MSA on as many devices as you’d like, however, the feedback it all looks like it comes from a single user.
+If multiple devices are experiencing problems with a build, you may want the ability to submit the same feedback from multiple accounts (or upvote the same piece of feedback).

+### What Languages are available?
+Insider Preview builds are available in the following languages: English (United States), English (United Kingdom), Chinese (Simplified), Chinese (Traditional), Portuguese (Brazilian), Japanese, Russian, German, French, French (Canada), Korean, Italian, Spanish, Spanish (Latin America), Swedish, Finnish, Turkish, Arabic, Dutch, Czech, Polish, Thai, Catalan, Hindi, and Vietnamese.

+If your Windows build is not in one of the available base languages, you will not receive Insider Preview builds.

+Hindi, Catalan, and Vietnamese can only be installed as a language pack over [supported base languages](https://support.microsoft.com/help/14236/language-packs).

+>[!NOTE]
+> To learn how to install a language pack, see [How to add an input language to your PC Additional](https://support.microsoft.com/instantanswers/60f32ff8-8697-4452-af7d-647439c38433/how-to-add-and-switch-input-languages-on-your-pc).

+### Are there any management capabilities that allow an IT admin to manage settings for a corporate environment?
+Yes.
+Starting with Windows 10, version 1709, the Windows Insider Program for Business now enables administrators to apply the following group policies to help them manage their organization’s preview builds:

+**Manage preview builds:** Administrators can enable or prevent builds from installing on a device.
+You also have an option to disable preview builds once the release is public.
+**Branch Readiness Level:** Administrators can set the Windows readiness level, including Fast, Slow, Release Preview Rings of Windows Insider Preview) and allows administrators to defer or pause delivery of updates.

 ### How do I sign into the Feedback Hub with my corporate credentials?
 Sign in to the Feedback Hub using the same AAD account you are using to flight builds.